bananadroid-devices/official_devices/gapps/YSL.md

 ===========================

-• Merged with April security patch
+• Merged with May security patch
 • Fixed glitchy UI
 • Fixed auto reboot
 • Gapps and Vanilla builds